Skip links

 Stimulants (Meth, Cocaine, etc.)

 Withdrawing from stimulants such as cocaine or meth can include initial withdrawal at 24 to 48 hours with symptoms including fatigue, aching, irritability, and a shift in mood.
-At days 3 to 5 the damage the brain sustained from the abuse of the drug can result in depressive or psychotic systems.
+At days 3 to 5 the damage to the brain sustained from the abuse of the drug can result in depressive or psychotic systems.
 At the end of the first week, you may feel lethargic, have erratic sleeping patterns, intense drug cravings, depression, and lack of focus.
 After the first week will be the time when the cravings for the drugs are most tireless from the stimulant withdrawal and this can continue for months.

 Barbiturates

-With addiction to barbiturates, at 24 hours to 48 hours’ anxiety, insomnia, shaking, and circulations problems have a possibility of occurring.
+With addiction to barbiturates, at 24 hours to 48 hours’ anxiety, insomnia, shaking, and circulation problems have a possibility of occurring.
 At 3-5 days depending on the dosage of abuse of the substance withdrawal symptoms can peak after the first few days.
 By the end of the first week, some withdrawal symptoms have the potential to be delayed, emerging a week or more after the latest dose.
 After the first week, different symptoms may be experienced such as rebound insomnia which is the return of an individual’s initial diagnosis where the barbiturates were first introduced but worse.
 This will need to be attended to by a medical professional.

 Benzodiazepines